how2222/uniDjango/ReadMe.md

 # Project Description
 ### Goal
-A webapp for uni student networks or alumni networks to discuss globally with all the community, but without the spam.
+A webapp for trading projections
 ### Caracteristics
-- Classic messaging system
-- User rotation to send messages, to avoid spam
-- Limiting sending message to 1 message per month
+- A dashboard with market summary
+- A projection generator for each stock
 ### Stacks :
 Python, Django